danishprakash/githubfs/README.md

-# Simple File System
+# Github File System [GithubFS]
-*wip* - A simple file system implementation in C.
+FUSE Filesystem written for Github.

+-- wip --

+## To-Do
+- [x] List repositories as dirs
+- [x] List repository contents as dir contents
+- [ ] Read file contents from a file in a repository
+- [ ] Edit and commit changes from the filesystem